 Steering committee

 You need to form a steering committee.
-This committee provides advice and approval for course development before you submit it for accreditation.
+This committee provides advice and approval for course development and validates the course contents.

 Membership